 Best Cold Weather Running Hat:

-When the frigid winds start to blow, you’ll want to grab the Ciele TRL Beanie for your run.
-Your head will be warm and toasty with velvety-soft material made from sourced Italian merino and merino mixed yarns.
+When the frigid winds start to blow, you’ll want to grab the Buff Midweight Merino Wool Hat for your run.
+Your head will be warm and toasty with super soft material made from natural Merino wool.
 The removable pompom makes it versatile, and the reflective band It's great for running and great for the environment: the fibres used proceed exclusively from nature: they are 100% sheep origin.

 - Colourful options

 What to look for when buying a running hat

 Choosing the best running hat isn’t complicated.
 Here, we make it easier still by detailing exactly which features to focus on.

 Choosing something with an adjustable band is best.
 Velcro and drawstrings are especially good, as they give you the full range of snugness.

 Especially for trail running, it’s nice to have a hat that’s not just light on your head, but can be easily folded and tucked away into a pocket.
 Lightweight hats also tend to be cooler, which is good for hot days.

 This is true for both winter and summer running hats: get something that breathes!
 Be mindful that sweat needs to evaporate.
 Otherwise, it can accumulate on your scalp and change your core temperature.

 If you’re especially fond of night and foggy weather running, opt for a hat with reflective bands.
 This safety feature helps ensure you stay visible to drivers in unfavorable conditions.